Heiðar Helguson: Fulham

 Heiðar signed for Fulham on 27 June 2005 and was largely confined to the bench at the beginning of the campaign.
 He scored his first goal for Fulham in the 5–4 League Cup victory over Lincoln.
 The front pair of Heiðar and Brian McBride caused trouble to the best defences in the Premier League.
 Heiðar scored against Chelsea (penalty), Aston Villa (penalty), West Ham (open play – left foot) and Manchester United (open play – header), a double in a 6–1 win over West Brom, Bolton Wanderers (header as a result of a free kick) and against Middlesbrough (penalty).
-For the start of the 2006–07 season he was moved from No. 10 to No. 9 at Fulham.
+For the start of the 2006–07 season, he was moved from No. 10 to No. 9 at Fulham.

 Bolton Wanderers

 On 20 July 2007, it was announced that Heiðar was leaving Fulham to join Bolton Wanderers for an undisclosed fee, as part of manager Sammy Lee's squad restructuring.
 Heiðar reportedly signed a three-year contract with the Trotters, having been forced to consider his options following the signings of David Healy and Diomansy Kamara.

 He made his Bolton debut as a substitute for the injured Kevin Davies on 11 August 2007 with Wanderers already trailing to Newcastle United.
-Four days later he returned to Fulham for the first time since leaving and got on the scoresheet in a 2–1 Bolton defeat.
+Four days later, he returned to Fulham for the first time since leaving and got on the scoresheet in a 2–1 Bolton defeat.

-It was the end of January 2008 by the time Heiðar got any more playing time, but his return was welcome with Bolton desperately short of firepower having sold Nicolas Anelka to Chelsea earlier on that month.
-His first appearance back in the team was a goalless draw against old club Fulham where he came off the substitutes bench for the last eight minutes of the game.
+It was the end of January 2008 by the time Heiðar got any more playing time; his return was welcome, with Bolton desperately short of firepower, having sold Nicolas Anelka to Chelsea earlier on that month.
+His first appearance back in the team was a goalless draw against old club Fulham, where he came off the substitutes bench for the last eight minutes of the game.
 He scored his first goal for Bolton since coming back from injury four days later against Reading in a 2–0 win.

 Bolton confirmed in May 2008 that they had sent Heiðar over to Belgium for more surgery in order to have him back for pre-season training.